October Adventure Log: a month in review

 We’d love to have you join us in the server~

-It's time to begin week 2's chapters for the GRAVEMAIDENS readalong!— Kal is Reader Voracious 📌 Bookish Jazz Awards! (@kalventure) November 10, 2020
+It's time to begin week 2's chapters for the GRAVEMAIDENS readalong!— reader voracious is currently updates only (@kalventure) November 10, 2020

 There's still plenty of time to join in on the fun before WARMAIDENS comes out next month! @DramaHuman31 @BookishlyRuby